The Guide to Managing Screen Time for ADHD Kids

 Please don’t think that I am demonizing video gaming — when my son is talking to friends online and playing at the same time, it’s infinitely better than hours and hours of solo play.

 Some would argue that games are teaching problem solving skills, too.
 I think that’s probably true.
-But again, not for hours upon hours.
+But again, not for hours upon hours or at the expense of other, skill building activities.

 Use a Timer

-We love using our Time Timer to set the boundary of time for video games.
-Usually my kids get 30 to 45 minutes of video game time.
+It can be extremely helpful to use a timer like, the Time Timer to set the boundary of time for video games.
 When the timer goes off they are done.

-It’s become such a routine that there is no fighting about it.
-It’s like the timer is setting the boundary, not me!
+It’s like the timer is setting the boundary, not you!

 Related: The Best Timer for ADHD